ironcladlou/GoTools/README.md

-# sublime-go
+# GoTools

-A Sublime Text 3 plugin inspired by [vim-go](https://github.com/fatih/vim-go).
+GoTools is a a Sublime Text 3 plugin inspired by [vim-go](https://github.com/fatih/vim-go).
 It provides integration with various community-supported tools for the [Go programming language](http://www.golang.org).

 ## Commands

-The plugin adds some commands to Sublime Text.
+The plugin adds some commands to Sublime Text suitable for binding to keys or calling from other plugins.

 ### godef